Michael Mosoeu Moerane: Songs about traditional life

 Moerane wrote about 18 songs in which traditional and community life feature strongly, and which sometimes include aspects of Sotho traditional music in their rhetorical style, pentatonicism, or bi-chordal harmonies.
-One of them, Morena Tlake (King Vulture), quotes from Enoch Sontonga's anthem Nkosi Sikelel' iAfrika at the end.
-Like most other southern African choral music composers Moerane wrote his own lyrics, but unlike most, he also drew heavily on literary texts, especially from Sesotho writers Bennett Makalo Khaketla, Caroline Ntseliseng Khaketla, ’Mabasiea Jeannette Mahalefele, and Kemuel Edward Ntsane.
-Songs based on the latter's poems – Mohokare (The Caledon River), Ngeloi La Me (My Angel), Paka-Mahlomola (Creator of Sorrow), and Satane A Tšeha (The Devil Laughed) – are full of references to the hardship of migrant labour.
-In Paka-Mahlomola, for example, written for female voices in a sombre homophonic style, almost like a lament, the river symbolises the damage people suffered as a result of crossing it to seek work on the mines, far from family and community.
+One of them, "Morena Tlake" (King Vulture), quotes from Enoch Sontonga's anthem "Nkosi Sikelel' iAfrika" at the end.
+Like most other southern African choral music composers Moerane wrote his own lyrics, but unlike most, he also drew heavily on literary texts, especially from Sesotho writers Bennett Makalo Khaketla, Ntšeliseng 'Masechele Khaketla, 'Mabasiea Jeannette Mahalefele, and Kemuel Edward Ntsane.
+Songs based on the latter's poems – "Mohokare" (The Caledon River), "Ngeloi La Me" (My Angel), "Paka-Mahlomola" (Creator of Sorrow), and "Satane A Tšeha" (The Devil Laughed) – are full of references to the hardship of migrant labour.
+In "Paka-Mahlomola", for example, written for female voices in a sombre homophonic style, almost like a lament, the river symbolises the damage people suffered as a result of crossing it to seek work on the mines, far from family and community.
 The river sings a different tune, is the song's message, depending on which side of it you live.

 Love songs

-Perhaps Moerane's greatest achievements, musically, are his "love songs", of which the two best known are Della and Sylvia, which are also among only five that have isiXhosa texts while all his other extant songs are in English or Sesotho.
-Barali ba Jerusalema (Daughters of Jerusalem), based on an extract from the Song of Songs and containing the phrase (here translated into English), "do not stare at me because I am black", is difficult to classify, since it has a biblical text, racial undertones, and yet is decidedly about love; and as in so much of Moerane's writing, its musical style is Afro-modern.
-The lyrics of Della are adapted from an isiXhosa poem by Sampson Mputa for which Moerane provides some of his richest and most stately contrapuntal writing.
-Sylvias long lyric poem by Moerane speaks fervently of love for a young woman who is about to depart (which in real life, she was); and to express such profound feelings, Moerane writes harmonies in the opening and closing sections that are almost Mahlerian, while the middle section is gently reminiscent of ragtime.
-One of the newly-discovered love songs, Mahakoe (Jewels), is Moerane's most experimental work, its harmonies so chromatic that they are at times atonal.
+Perhaps Moerane's greatest achievements, musically, are his love songs, of which the two best known are "Della" and "Sylvia", which are also among only five that have isiXhosa texts while all his other extant songs are in English or Sesotho.
+"Barali ba Jerusalema" (Daughters of Jerusalem), based on an extract from the Song of Songs and containing the phrase (here translated into English), "do not stare at me because I am black", is difficult to classify, since it has a biblical text, racial undertones, and yet is decidedly about love; and as in so much of Moerane's writing, its musical style is Afro-modern.
+The lyrics of "Della" are adapted from an isiXhosa poem by Sampson Mputa for which Moerane provides some of his richest and most stately contrapuntal writing.
+"Sylvia"'s long lyric poem by Moerane speaks fervently of love for a young woman who is about to depart (which in real life, she was); and to express such profound feelings, Moerane writes harmonies in the opening and closing sections that are almost Mahlerian, while the middle section is gently reminiscent of ragtime.
+One of the newly discovered love songs, "Mahakoe" (Jewels), is Moerane's most experimental work, its harmonies so chromatic that they are at times atonal.
 This suggests that the work may have been written during the period when Moerane was studying advanced chromatic harmony.
-The poem in Sesotho, written by Moerane, is clearly based on W.B.
-Yeats's "Aedh Wishes for the Cloths of Heaven", although it is darker in tone:
+The poem in Sesotho, written by Moerane, is clearly based on W. B. Yeats's "Aedh Wishes for the Cloths of Heaven", although it is darker in tone: